Kohler Foundation Inc.

 Overview

 Founded in 1940 by Evangeline Kohler, Marie Christine Kohler, Lillie B. Kohler, Herbert V. Kohler Sr., and O. A. Kroos, the Kohler Foundation has long supported arts and education in Wisconsin.
-With $371 million in assets and annual giving of approximately $66.6 million, the foundation operates five major program areas: Art Preservation, Performing Arts (the Distinguished Guest Series), Grants, Scholarships, and Historic Site Management (the Waelderhaus).
-The grants program awards approximately 145 grants annually to Wisconsin nonprofit organizations, primarily in Sheboygan County, with most grants at $5,000 or less.
+With $371 million in assets, the foundation operates five major programme areas: Art Preservation, Performing Arts (the Distinguished Guest Series), Grants, Scholarships, and Historic Site Management (the Waelderhaus).
+The foundation's grant programme provides cash grants to Wisconsin nonprofit organisations, primarily in Sheboygan County, with most grants at $5,000 or less.
+Beyond cash grants, the foundation makes substantial donations of art and other assets.
 The foundation has a particular commitment to rural Wisconsin communities with limited philanthropic capital and a strong interest in STEAM initiatives and expanding arts access.

 Funding Priorities

-• Preference given to new projects and programs
+- Preference given to new projects and programmes

 Priority Areas

-The foundation focuses on arts and education programs with special interest in:
+The foundation focuses on arts and education programmes with special interest in:

-• High-Impact Programs: Projects with specific plans to create impact disproportionate to the grant amount
+- High-Impact Programmes: Projects with specific plans to create impact disproportionate to the grant amount

-• Rural Wisconsin Communities: Particularly those with little other philanthropic capital available or previous KFI investment through Art Preservation programs
+- Rural Wisconsin Communities: Particularly those with little other philanthropic capital available or previous KFI investment through Art Preservation programmes

 What They Don't Fund